-If you know my Sophia at all, you know she is at once fiercely independent and incredibly sensitive.
-She is both firecracker and sweetheart.
+If you know my youngest daughter at all, you know she is an incredibly strong-willed kid.
+She is at once fiercely independent and incredibly sensitive.
+She is both a firecracker and a sweetheart.
 She is a whirlwind of activity, constantly busy with projects for someone she loves.
-She's a truly amazing kid.
+She’s a truly amazing kid.

 And her room is a mess.
 Always.

 I could clean it spotless every morning, and it would look like a natural disaster had taken place in there about ten minutes after she got home from school.
 So, feeling a bit like Sisyphus, I gave up trying to help and left her to her own devices for several weeks in December.

 December is fairly insane for my husband and me until finals week is over, so I just ignored the ever-growing mess as I pushed through the end of the semester.
 But as soon as I could turn my full attention to the state of the household, Sophia’s room was first on the menu.

 It pains me to post this, but I did leave her all on her own for several weeks, and it was just too much for her little self to handle, no matter how independent she is.

 I waved the white flag of surrender and agreed to help her get it clean again.
 We went in together, and I gave her an assignment (pick up all the clothes and put them into a clean pile and a dirty pile) while I tackled the closet floor.
 Within a few minutes, she had forgotten her task altogether and was involved in making something out of the craft supplies that were strewn all about.
 I reminded her that I was only helping and that I did not intend to do all the work myself and to please get back to what she was supposed to be doing.
 She did so happily, but quickly got derailed again and began to read a book.